jhucsf/spring2022/index.md

 ## News

+* **Apr 18** — The description for [Assignment 5](assign/assign05.html) has
+  been updated with a description of the functional requirements and suggested approach for Milestone 2.
 * **Apr 16** — The description for [Assignment 5](assign/assign05.html) has
   been updated to describe how to fix a mistake in the `solution.zip` target in the `Makefile` distributed in the original assignment skeleton.